Medical racism in the United States: Medical education

-A study of specific medical textbooks has also yielded much information on minority representation in medical teachings.
+A study of medical textbooks has also yielded information on minority representation in medical teachings.
 Based on the required texts of the top 20 ranked medical schools in North America, US editions of Atlas of Human Anatomy (2014), Bates' Guide to Physical Examination and History Taking (2013), Clinically Oriented Anatomy (2014), and Gray's Anatomy for Students (2015) were chosen for the study.
 Using the total 4146 images from the four textbooks that depicted visible faces, arms, heads, and skin, researchers discovered two of three books were close in diversity to the US population, one book displayed "diversity on basis of equal representation" and one matched neither definition of diversity.
 On a topic level there were also issues of diversity.
 When discussing health issues such as skin cancers three of four books included no imagery at all and the one book that did had only imagery of white and light-skinned patients.
 According to researchers, symptoms might manifest differently depending on skin tone.
 Missed indicators may go unreported if there is a lack of education on how to recognize these discrepancies.

 Some medical students have also done their own research and added to the discourse on underrepresentation in medical school education.
 They've noted specific examples such as skin infections like erythema migrans being depicted on almost exclusively white skin.
 As an indicative first symptom of lyme disease, a lack of knowledge on how to detect this rash on patients with darker skin colors means failed diagnoses of the disease.
 Studies have shown that there is in fact a delay in lyme disease diagnoses for black patients.
 The lack of representation in medical school lectures risks creating adverse impacts on the health outcomes of minority populations in the US.

-Representation in medical field
+Representation in the profession of medicine

 According to US Census data, black and Hispanic people account for 13% and 18% of the overall population, respectively.
 However, they only make up 6% and 5% of medical school graduates, respectively.
 Black physicians make up only about 3% of American doctors.
 Black physicians in particular have historically faced numerous obstacles to obtaining membership in the larger medical community.
 During the 20th century in the United States, groups such as the American Medical Association neglected black physicians and their pursuit of success in the field of medicine.
 This has led to continued marginalization of black physicians in the US due to their small numbers among other factors and this contributes to the marginalization of black patients.
 Minorities often perceive medical facilities as "white spaces" because of a lack of diversity at the institutional level.